-Cars have become quite sophisticated, computers, Airbags, Radar, Active braking, Rain sensors for auto wipers.
-But the humble wiper blade itself is still with us, great ideas never go out of style.
+Cars have become quite sophisticated, with computers, Airbags, Radar, Active braking, and Rain sensors for auto wipers.
+But the humble wiper blade itself is still with us; great ideas never go out of style.

 Traditional Wiper Blade

-This type of blade is fitted to most vehicles up to 2005.
-It employs a metal superstructure, held together with rivets.
+This type of blade has been fitted to most vehicles up to 2005.
+It employs a metal superstructure held together with rivets.
 The whole structure is designed to force the rubber blade against the windshield.